 Heat olive oil in a skillet or sauté pan over medium heat; add steak strips.
 Cook, stirring until steak is browned.

-Add onion, garlic powder, pepper, Cajun or Creole seasoning or seasoned salt and cook, stirring, until onion is tender.
+Add onion, garlic powder, pepper, Creole or Cajun seasoning or seasoned salt and cook, stirring, until onion is tender.

-Add the pepper strips and beef broth; cook for about 3 to 5 minutes longer.
+Add the bell pepper strips and beef broth; cook for about 3 to 5 minutes longer.